 5. The NF Service Consumer (AMF, NSWOF) shall send a POST request including the EAP Response/AKA' Notification received from the UE.
 The POST request is sent to the URI provided by the AUSF or derived by the NF Service Consumer (AMF, NSWOF).

 6a.
 If the EAP authentication exchange is successfully completed (with or without the optional Notification Request/Response messages exchange), "200 OK" shall be returned to the NF Service Consumer (AMF, NSWOF).
-The payload shall contain the result of the authentication, an EAP success/failure and the Kseaf if the authentication is successful.
+The payload shall contain the result of the authentication, an EAP success/failure and if the authentication is successful the Kseaf if the consumer is an AMF or the MSK if the consumer is a NSWOF (as indicated by the NSWO indicator received in step 1).
 If the UE is not authenticated, the AUSF shall set the authResult to AUTHENTICATION_FAILURE.

 In SNPN onboarding scenarios, if the UE is authenticated successfully, the AUSF may include in the response the address of an onboarding Provisioning Server (PVS) to the NF Service Consumer (AMF) ; see 3GPP TS 23.501 [2], clause 5.30.2.10.